SocialInteractionGAN: Multi-person Interaction Sequence Generation: Conclusion

 \section{Conclusion}

-Understanding action patterns in human interactions is key to design systems that can be embedded in e.g.\ social robots and avatars.
+Understanding action patterns in human interactions is key to design systems that can be embedded in e.g.\ social robotic systems.
 For generative models of human interactions, the main challenge resides in the necessity to preserve action consistency across participants and time.
 This article presents a conditional GAN model for the generation of discrete action sequences of people involved in an interaction.
 To the best of our knowledge we are the first to address this problem with a data-driven solution.
+Although interactions are modelled in a low dimensional manifold, we believe that the principles devised here, namely the necessity to share the state between participants at every time step, and to focus the loss function on local evaluations, will apply on richer representations.
+We plan to extend this work on high-dimensional data such as video inputs.

-This solution comprises an encoder-decoder generator coupled with a pooling module that allows to incorporate contextual cues to the decoder, and thus adapt a person's behaviour to the previous actions of surrounding people.
+The proposed model comprises an encoder-decoder generator coupled with a pooling module that allows to incorporate contextual cues to the decoder, and thus adapt a person's behaviour to the previous actions of surrounding people.
 We train our network with an adversarial loss, using an original dual-stream local recurrent discriminator.
 These two streams ensure that both generated interactions as a whole and individual action sequences that compose them must be realistic so as to minimize the adversarial loss.
 We present also a new calculation of IS and a Sequential FID (SFID) adapted to the quality measurement of synthetic discrete sequences, and owing to these metrics we show that our local recurrent discriminator allows for efficient training and the generation of realistic action sequences.
-These promising results let us foresee interesting experiments in larger dimensional discrete spaces, with possible benefits for other domains.
+These promising results let us foresee interesting experiments in larger dimensional discrete and continuous spaces, with possible benefits for other domains.